KangcongLi/PaceLLM/README.md

 └── .gitignore                       # Keeps caches, checkpoints and results out of Git
 ```

-Local experiment folders such as `AMB/`, `lkc/`, downloaded checkpoints, benchmark outputs, `.cache/`, `__pycache__/` and editor/OS files are intentionally excluded from this clean GitHub-ready folder.

 ## Method Overview

 ### Activation Memory Bank (AMB)